See our Showroom Cam

 The basic design and operation of the Snorkel® Stove are very simple.
-It works just like any other wood stove or fireplace, as shown below.
+It works just like any other wood stove or fireplace, as shown.
 The only real difference is the fact that the burning chamber is submerged.
-Woodstove for a hot tub

 1. Above-water air intake